tidepool-org/uploader/README.md

 1. Clone this repository.
 1. Run `npm install`
+1. Set the config for the environment you want to target (see Config section below)
 1. Run `npm start` (will bundle files, and watch for changes)
 1. Open Chrome.
 Go to chrome://extensions and turn on Developer mode (checkbox on the top line).
 1. Click "Load Unpacked Extension".